Next: CDC, Previous: ASCII misc, Up: Top [Contents][Index]

 Next: Icon-QNX, Previous: EBCDIC, Up: IBM and MS [Contents][Index]

-This charset is available in recode
+This charset is available in recode under the name IBM-PC,

-as acceptable aliases.
+with dos, MSDOS and pc as acceptable aliases.

-The shortest way of specifying it in recode
+The shortest way of specifying it in recode is pc.

 The charset is aimed towards a PC microcomputer from IBM or any compatible.

 This is an eight-bit code.
-This charset is fairly old in recode
+This charset is fairly old in recode,

 its tables were produced a long while ago by mere inspection of a printed